AkashSDas/notesflow/contents/accounting/101/assets-liabilities-and-equity.md

 For example consider a business rents a building for long period of time let's say 60 years and that buildings remaining useful economic benefit is 65 years, although doesn't owns the building technically but in some sense it owns the building because they have the right to use it for majority of its remaining useful economic benefit.

-Following the principle of substance over form we can account for this building as an asset even though legally it isn't, this does have big implications for the accounting and tax treatment of the building.This is an over-simiplification of the situation and there are other few factors consider when making this call.
+Following the principle of substance over form we can account for this building as an asset even though legally it isn't, this does have big implications for the accounting and tax treatment of the building.
+This is an over-simiplification of the situation and there are other few factors consider when making this call.

 ### Types of Assets